Reinstatement and Inactive License

 How do I maintain my inactive status?

-To renew inactive status licensees are sent a notice of renewal by mid October, annually.
-The fee to remain on inactive status is $40.
+To renew inactive status, licensees are sent a notice of renewal by mid-October, annually.

 What if I fail to renew the inactive status by December 31st?